 GGS has a few guidelines to use the open mic.

 - We TELL stories.
 We do not read them.
 (See Telling Tips)

 - We enjoy a story with humour, but GGS is not a comedy club.

 - Sometimes we recite poems, but we are not a poetry group.

 - We prepare and rehearse our stories, that is, we go beyond memorization and take the next steps to shape stories for telling.

-- We have members who are experienced storytelling, workshop leaders, and mentors.
+- We have members who are experienced storytellers, workshop leaders, and mentors.
 They are delighted to offer one-on-one tutoring or group workshops.
 Email us.

 - Select a story suitable for telling.
-(Note that stories good for reading, may not be good for telling.)
+(Note that stories good for reading, may not necessarily be good for telling.)

 - We try to keep our stories under ten minutes.

 - Most importantly, we love the stories we tell and want you to love yours too.